-NS institute of science proposed to have ocean lit as a focus for a second year (go peter!).

-Cliffs of Fundy Geopark have an ocean lit working group.

-Suggestions: we need members from the steering committee, need to ID organizations to collaborate with, ID locally relevant ocean lit material.
-Educating education students in ocean lit, getting district/ curriculum folks with public education engaged with ocean lit.
+Mike reported on various ocean literacy initiatives in the region, including the Nova Scotia Institute of Science proposal to have ocean literacy as a focus for a second year and the Cliffs of Fundy Geopark Ocean Literacy working group.
+He noted the need for members of the Steering Committee to participate in the Working Group to facilitate identification of organizations to collaborate with and locally relevant ocean literacy material.
+He highlighted the need to educate education students in ocean literacy and to get district and curriculum specialists in public education engaged with ocean literacy.

-Sondra Eager’s wonderful Fundy colouring book- scientifically accurate and has been administered by Oceans North.
-Book organized by ecosystems and habitats seen in the upper BoF.
+Sondra Eger and others wonderful Fundy colouring book, which is scientifically accurate and has been administered by Oceans North, is organized by ecosystems and habitats in the upper Bay of Fundy.

 Strategic Plan Report (discussion led by Peter Wells)

-Was approved to be a working document to guide us at last years AGM.

-Money has been set aside for a BoFEP coordinator for November- March.

-Continue of newsletter and other communications and social initiatives

-Next year 2022 is officially the 25 year anniversary

-More partnerships

-More SC engagement

-Need for a funding committee for on the ground projects.
+The revised strategic plan was approved as a working document to guide BoFEP at last year’s AGM.
+In operationalizing the plan, funds have been set aside to hire a BoFEP coordinator for November-March this fiscal year.
+BoFEP will continue to publish its newsletter and undertake other communication and social media initiatives.
+It was noted again that 2022 is officially the 25 year anniversary for BoFEP.
+The need for more partnerships and engagement of Steering Committee members was highlighted, as was the need for a fund raising committee or initiatives for on-the-ground projects.

-Motion to approve the continued work outlined in the strategic plan:
+Motion to approve the continued work outlined in the strategic plan

-Motion to approve: Levi Cliche
+Motion: Levi Cliche

-Seconded by Sandra Currie
+Second: Sandra Currie

+Motion Carried

-Other Business (discussion)
+10. Other Business (discussion)

+A number of items were brought forward by AGM particpants:
-How to connect students- Bay of Fundy theme for science fair e.g.

-BoFEP science fair?
-Or a theme proposal to those who hold science fairs

-Digital science fair around Bay of Fundy- Finalist level at the BoFEP workshop
+How to connect students- Bay of Fundy theme for science fair e.g. a BoFEP science fair?
+Or a theme proposal to those who hold science fairs.
+Ther could be a digital science fair around Bay of Fundy- Finalist level at the BoFEP workshop .

 BoFEP used to be the well of science for the Bay of Fundy- BoFEP needs to be the authority (the expert) on the changing Bay, all the things its occurring.
 BoFEP cannot just be about promotion.
 With a basis in science and knowledge, BoFEP can be this authority of knowledge and protection, issues etc. We want people to turn to BoFEP to find out what’s going on with and in the BoF (Sean Brillant).